 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are:

-Not Available

-Process controls which involve changing the way a job activity or process is done to reduce the risk.

-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed properly.
-The design of a ventilation system must match the particular process and chemical or contaminant in use.

-Employers may need to use multiple types of controls to prevent employee overexposure.

-Local exhaust ventilation usually required.
+The basic types of engineering controls are: Process controls which involve changing the way a job activit Enclosure and/or isolation of emission source which keeps a entilation that strategically "adds" and "removes" air in the work environmen design of a ventilation system must match the particular proc designed properly.
+The Employers may need to use multiple types of controls to prev Local exhaust ventilation usually required.
 If risk of overexposure exists, wear approved respirator.
 Correct fit is essential to obtain adequate protection.
 Supplied-air type respirator may be required in special circumstances.
-Correct fit is essential to ensure adequate protection An approved self contained breathing apparatus (SCBA) may be required in some situations.
+Correct fit is essential to ensure adequate protection.
+An approved self contained breathing apparatus (SCBA) may be required in some situations.
 Provide adequate ventilation in warehouse or closed storage area.
-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant solvent, vapours, degreasing etc., evaporating from tank (in still air).
-0.25-0.5 m/s (50- 100 f/min.) aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating acid fumes, pickling (released at low velocity into zone of active generation) 0.5-1 m/s (100- 200 f/min.) direct spray, spray painting in shallow booths, drum filling, conveyer loading, crusher dusts, gas discharge (active generation into zone of rapid air motion) 1-2.5 m/s (200- 500 f/min.) grinding, abrasive blasting, tumbling, high speed wheel generated dusts (released at high initial velocity into zone of very high rapid air motion).
-2.5-10 m/s (500- 2000 f/min.)
+Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.
+Type of Contaminant: Air Speed: solvent, vapours, degreasing etc., evaporating from tank (in still air). engineering aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating acid fumes, pickling (released at low velocity into zone of active generation) controls direct spray, spray painting in shallow booths, drum filling, conveyer loading, crusher dusts, gas discharge (active generation into zone of rapid air motion) 1-2.5 m/s (20 500 f/min.) grinding, abrasive blasting, tumbling, high speed wheel generated dusts (released at high initial velocity into zone 2 of very high rapid air motion).
+21 Within each range the appropriate value depends on: Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.

-Appropriate engineering controls

-Within each range the appropriate value depends on:

-Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.
 2: Contaminants of high toxicity 3: Intermittent, low production.
-3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only

-Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
-Velocity generally decreases with the square of distance from the extraction point (in simple cases).
-Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
-The air velocity at the extraction fan, for example, should be a minimum of 1-2 m/s (200-400 f/min) for extraction of solvents generated in a tank 2 meters distant from the extraction point.
-Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.
+3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only Simple theory shows that air velocity falls rapidly with distance decreases with the square of distance from the extraction poi adjusted, accordingly, after reference to distance from the co a minimum of 1-2 m/s (200-400 f/min) for extraction of solver int (in simple cases).
+Therefore the air speed at the extra ntaminating source.
+The air velocity at the extraction fan, ction point should be for example, should b protective equipment

-Individual protection measures, such as personal protective equipment
+Individual protection measures, such as personal